 - Do something you thought you couldn’t do

-Most importantly pay attention to the aspects of your life that fill your heart and spirit with passion and excitement.
+Most importantly, pay attention to the aspects of your life that fill your heart and spirit with passion and excitement.
 Try to focus on feeling alive.
-If you do you’ll have an even better answer to next year’s question.
+If you do, you’ll have an even better answer next year.